wh-alice/mig_visualstudio/vs/extensibility/language-service-and-editor-extension-points.md

 -   <xref:Microsoft.VisualStudio.Text.Classification.UserVisibleAttribute>: this causes the format to appear in the UI

- In the constructor, you define the display name and appearance of the tag. <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.BackgroundColor*> defines the fill color, and <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.ForegroundColor*> defines the border color.
-The <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.DisplayName*> is the localizable name of the format definition.
+ In the constructor, you define the display name and appearance of the tag. <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.BackgroundColor%2A> defines the fill color, and <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.ForegroundColor%2A> defines the border color.
+The <xref:Microsoft.VisualStudio.Text.Classification.EditorFormatDefinition.DisplayName%2A> is the localizable name of the format definition.

  The following is an example of a format definition: